IEC Recognized Organization (RO) Canada Programs

 I want to get a second IEC permit but I am in Canada and have Provincial Health Insurance, can I use it to activate my new RO work permit?

 No, you can not.
 You still need insurance that covers you for your complete stay.
 Provincial plans in Canada are not eligible for IEC.
 Please learn everything about IEC insurance requirements here.
-This is very important!

 Insurance must be valid for the entire period for which the work permit is sought.
 Participants can present two consecutive healthcare insurance policies if they were not able to purchase one policy to cover the entire length of their work permit.